SEARCH WITH THE PROGRAM FINDER

 This course offers students an exciting, practice-based, opportunity to learn about indigenous Irish music, song, and dance.
 The course is delivered via a two-hour class each week at the main NUI Galway campus and two field trips to the Irish-speaking Connemara region, where students take part in master workshops guided by leading artists from the west of Ireland.
 Special features of the class include:

 The National University of Ireland, Galway awards credit based on the European Credit Transfer System (ECTS).
 Semester courses at the university are usually awarded 5, 6 or 10 ECTS credits.
-Universities in the U.S. typically award .5 credit hour for every 1 ECTS credit.
+Universities in the U.S. typically award .5 semester credit hour for every 1 ECTS credit.
 For example, a course worth 5 ECTS would transfer to the U.S. as 2.5 semester credit hours.
 It is very important that students planning on studying in Galway discuss the transfer of credits with an advisor at their home university – some universities have different standards for transferring ECTS credits.
 Based on the ECTS credits awarded per course, students usually take 5-6 classes in order to receive 12- 15 credit hours per semester.
 Students are responsible for ensuring that they are enrolled in the required amount of semester credits to meet requirements of the home university.
 In all faculties, entrance to specific courses is subject to the approval of NUI, Galway and the completion of certain prerequisites.
 Courses offered on a year-long basis can only be taken by students visiting for the full academic year.